The HST-Hyperion Survey: Environmental Imprints on the Stellar-Mass Function at z~2.5: Data

 Each quality flag can be prepended with additional flags in order to indicate if the object is peculiar in some way.
-For example, a quality flag of 13 would indicate a broadline AGN (per the prepended 1) with a secure redshift.
-As we are not interested in the specifics of these objects in this respect for this analysis, we ignore the prepended flags and only consider spectra which were assigned quality flags ending with 2, 3, 4, or 9 regardless of what is prepended.
+For example, a quality flag of 13 indicates a broadline AGN (per the prepended 1) with a secure redshift.
+As we are not interested in the specifics of these objects in this respect for this analysis, we ignored the prepended flags and only considered spectra which were assigned quality flags ending with 2, 3, 4, or 9 regardless of what is prepended.

-In addition to the quality flag criteria, we also require the sources have COSMOS2020 photometry so that physical properties can be derived via SED fitting (Section \ref{sSect:LP_Fits}), and are identified as either galaxies or X-ray sources in COSMOS2020.
-Furthermore, we only consider objects falling around Hyperion with $\rm 149.60^\circ \leq R.A. \leq 150.52^\circ$ and $\rm 1.74^\circ \leq decl. \leq 2.73^\circ$, and which have either $[3.6] \leq 24.8$ or $[4.5] \leq 24.8$ (from COSMOS2020).
-After applying these cuts, we are left with 11,368 objects from the zCOSMOS survey, 4,410 objects from the DEIMOS 10k survey, and 2,129 objects from the VUDS survey.
+In addition to the quality flag criteria, we also required the sources have COSMOS2020 photometry so that physical properties could be derived via SED fitting (Section \ref{sSect:LP_Fits}), and are identified as either galaxies or X-ray sources in COSMOS2020.
+Furthermore, we only considered objects falling around Hyperion with $\rm 149.60^\circ \leq R.A. \leq 150.52^\circ$ and $\rm 1.74^\circ \leq Dec. \leq 2.73^\circ$, and which have either $[3.6] \leq 24.8$ or $[4.5] \leq 24.8$ (from COSMOS2020).
+After applying these cuts, we were left with 11,368 objects from the zCOSMOS survey, 4,410 objects from the DEIMOS 10k survey, and 2,129 objects from the VUDS survey.
 The redshift distribution of these objects is shown in the top panel of Figure \ref{Fig:Spec_Dist}.

-\subsubsection{Targeted Surveys}
+\subsubsection{Targeted surveys}

-We also draw on spectra from the C3VO program -- the Charting Cluster Construction with VUDS \citep{LeFevre+15} and ORELSE \citep{Lubin+09} survey -- which uses the DEIMOS \citep{Faber+03} and Multi-Object Spectrometer For Infra-Red Exploration \citep[MOSFIRE;][]{McLean+12} instruments on Keck to follow up protocluster candidates selected with the Voronoi Monte Carlo (VMC) method \citep{Lemaux+22}.
+We also drew on spectra from the C3VO program -- the Charting Cluster Construction with VUDS \citep{LeFevre+15} and ORELSE \citep{Lubin+09} survey -- which used the DEIMOS \citep{Faber+03} and Multi-Object Spectrometer For Infra-Red Exploration \citep[MOSFIRE;][]{McLean+12} instruments on Keck to follow up protocluster candidates selected with the Voronoi Monte Carlo (VMC) method \citep{Lemaux+22}.
 Across the fields of the Canada-France-Hawai'i Telescope Legacy Survey D1 (CFHTLS-D1), the Extended Chandra Deep Field South (ECDFS), and COSMOS, C3VO has obtained $\sim\!2000$ high-quality redshifts, yielding detailed maps of structures such as PCl J1000+0200 \citep[$z\sim 2.90$;][]{Cucciati+14}, PCl J0227-0421 \citep[$z\sim 3.31$;][]{Lemaux+14, Shen+21}, Elent\'ari \citep[$z\sim 3.33$;][]{McConachie+22, Forrest+23}, Smruti \citep[$z\sim 3.47$;][]{Forrest+17, Shah+24}, Taralay \citep[$z\sim 4.57$;][]{Lemaux+18, Staab+24}, and -- central to this work -- Hyperion.